Gary Larson: Awards and honors

-Larson was awarded the Newspaper Panel Cartoon Award by the National Cartoonists Society in 1985 and 1988, earned the society's Reuben Award for 1990 and 1994, and has been recognized for various individual strips by the National Cartoonist Society in 1989, 1990, 1991, 1993 and 1995.
+Larson was awarded the Newspaper Panel Cartoon Award by the National Cartoonists Society in 1985 and 1988, earned the society's Reuben Award for 1990 and 1994, and has been recognized for various individual strips by the National Cartoonists Society in 1989, 1990, 1991, 1993 and 1995.

 On March 15, 1989, a newly discovered insect species was named after Larson by Dale H. Clayton, head of the Committee of Evolutionary Biology at the University of Chicago.
 The Strigiphilus garylarsoni is a chewing louse of a genus found only on owls.
 Wrote Larson: "I considered this an extreme honor.
 Besides, I knew no one was going to write and ask to name a new species of swan after me.
 You have to grab these opportunities when they come along."
 An 8" × 11" (20 × 28 cm) magnification of the insect appeared in the Prehistory of the Far Side 10th anniversary compilation, along with the letter requesting permission to use his name.
 Similarly, an Ecuadorian rainforest butterfly was named after him; Serratoterga larsoni.
 The term "thagomizer", a feature of stegosaurus anatomy, was coined in a Far Side cartoon.

 Eighteen years after earning his bachelor's degree at Washington State, Larson gave the commencement address at his alma mater in 1990.

 Online presence

 Since 1999, Larson has objected to his work being displayed on the internet, and has been sending takedown notices to owners of fan websites and users posting his cartoons.
 In a personal letter included with the requests, Larson claimed that his work is too personal and important to him to have others "take control of it".
 In 2007, he also published an open letter on the web to the same effect.

 In September 2019, The Far Side website stated that "a new online era of the Far Side is coming!"
-On December 17, 2019, www.thefarside.com, authorized by Larson, and dedicated to The Far Side cartoon series went live on the internet.
+On December 17, 2019, www.thefarside.com, authorized by Larson and dedicated to The Far Side cartoon series, went live on the internet.
 On July 8, 2020, Larson released a new section of The Far Side website titled "New Stuff".